 What the evidence actually says

-The research base on heavy strength training for masters endurance athletes is now substantial.
-The pattern is consistent across studies: heavy resistance training preserves muscle mass, fast-twitch fibre recruitment, and on-bike power output significantly more effectively than endurance work alone or light resistance work.
+The research base on strength training for masters endurance athletes is now substantial.
+The pattern is consistent across studies: loaded resistance training preserves muscle mass, fast-twitch fibre recruitment, and on-bike power output significantly more effectively than endurance work alone or unloaded resistance work.

-A recent study on masters cyclists showed riders adding heavy strength training while holding cycling volume constant outperformed riders who simply added bike volume.
+A recent meta-analysis on cyclists showed riders adding strength training while holding cycling volume constant outperformed riders who simply added bike volume.
 The improvement was not modest.
 Power at threshold, peak sprint power, and durability across long rides all moved in the right direction.
 The riders adding bike volume alone improved less, gained more weight, and reported more injury.

 Where to start

-If you have never lifted heavy before, the starting point is technique.
+If you have never done structured resistance training before, the starting point is technique.
 Two to three weeks of submaximal work, ideally with a coach who can watch your form, is the cheapest investment you will make in your cycling for the next decade.
-The squat, the hip hinge and the split squat patterns are not difficult to learn.
+The single-leg patterns, hip hinge, and goblet-loaded squat are not difficult to learn.
 They are difficult to learn under fatigue, on poor instruction, with too much load too soon.

-If you have lifted before but stopped, the ramp back is faster — most masters athletes who have a strength history regain previous lifts within 6-8 weeks of resuming.
+If you have lifted before but stopped, the ramp back is faster — most masters athletes who have a strength history regain previous ability within 6-8 weeks of resuming.

 If you are already lifting but the protocol is light or unstructured, the gap is likely intent.
-Three sets of fifteen at body weight is not the same stimulus as 4 sets of 5 at 80 per cent 1RM.
+Three sets of fifteen at body weight is not the same stimulus as 3 sets of 8 at a load you'd struggle to do 10 with.
 The volume looks similar on paper.
 The adaptation is not.

 The strength training course is the structured entry point — 12 weeks, two sessions per week, video-coached, $65, with a maintenance variant for race season.
 The coaching programme wraps the strength work around your bike training and your event so the two systems pull together rather than compete.